PowerShell/PowerShell-RFC/1-Draft/RFCxxxx-PowerShellGet-3.0.md

 - This RFC does not cover the module authoring experience on publishing a cross-platform module with multiple dependencies and supporting multiple runtimes.

-- If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet in the future and a property on PSRepository registrations indicating whether it auto-updates or not.
+- [Should be the opposite] If there is a desire to explicitly update the local cache (like `apt`), we can introduce a `Update-PSResourceCache` cmdlet in the future and a property on PSRepository registrations indicating whether it auto-updates or not.